Greased Lightning

 About Coach Linda Lensch

-Coach Linda Lensch is a professional Elite-Level High-Performance Pitching Instructor certified by legendary Master Coach Rick Pauly of PaulyGirl Fastpitch, and serves on his team of national coaching mentors.
-She teaches the movements utilized by the best pitchers in the world, often referred to as internal rotation mechanics, with a focus on healthy, naturally-efficient and effective movements and outcomes.
-She continues to share knowledge and collaborate with high-level I/R, motor preferences and movement experts from across the United States, Canada and Europe.
-Linda has also studied with Fastpitch Foundations (Mike Mulheisen, Patrick Murphy, Rich Balswick).
+Coach Linda Lensch is a professional Elite-Level High-Performance Pitching instructor certified by legendary Master Coach Rick Pauly of Paulygirl Fastpitch, and serves on his team of national coaching mentors.
+She teaches the movements utilized by the best pitchers in the world, utilizing internal rotation mechanics, with a focus on healthy, naturally-efficient and effective movements.
+She continues to collaborate with high level I/R, motor preferences and movement experts from across the United States and Canada.
+Linda has also studied pitching with Fastpitch Foundations (Rich Balswick, Mike Muhleisen and Patrick Murphy).

-Linda began her ASA coaching career in 1983, taking over for the retired Nusse and Deegan as player-manager, and captured the Class-A Women’s NJ State Championship with a strong regional showing the following season, led by an especially stingy pitching staff.
-She coached and managed ASA Women’s Major and Class A fastpitch at the highest levels for over 16 years and directed several Linden/Miller Lite Invitational Tournaments which featured national teams from Puerto Rico, the Dominican Republic and top east coast Major/Class A squads.
-She managed her New Jersey Divas to the 2003 23U National Championship in Buffalo, NY and then placed third at the Women’s Class A Nationals in Fort Payne, AL just falling short of becoming the first team to ever win two ASA national titles in the same season.
-Several NJ Divas earned ASA All-American, Tournament Most Valuable Player, Most Valuable Pitcher, and National Championship MVP awards that year.
-The 2003 team, defensively outstanding, made only 8 errors all season long against the best teams in the nation.
+Linda founded the New Jersey Divas in 1998.
+The team competed in the Major, Class-A and 23U divisions during her tenure.
+In 2003, they won every tournament they entered including the 23U National Championship in Buffalo New York, but then placed 3rd at the Class-A Nationals in Fort Payne, Alabama, falling just short of becoming the first team to ever win two ASA national titles in the same season.
+Several NJ Divas earned ASA All-America selections, tournament Most Valuable Player, Most Valuable Pitcher, and National Championship MVP awards that year.
+The 2003 team, defensively outstanding, made only eight errors all season against the best teams in the nation.

 After three decades of service, Lieutenant Lensch retired from a career in law enforcement.

-Coach Lensch is a Level 1 ‘Motor Preferences for Sports Professionals’ Specialist through the renowned Volodalen® training organization and research laboratory for movement, dedicated to Natural Motor Preferences®.
-Headquartered in Switzerland, the Volodalen® team is comprised of researchers, engineers, trainers, health and sport professionals who have studied over 27,000 individuals and published more than 30 scientific papers.
-Linda was additionally certified at the University of Maryland in Level One Baseball through Motor Preference Experts LLC, their North American representative.
-Along with a growing number of other professional and college coaches in attendance from as far away as Italy, she understands that this revolutionary approach is a gamechanger for identifying unique, unconscious patterns of movement, and then relying on accurate assessments to design training that is necessarily specific to each athlete.
-She has attended subsequent Rhode Island, Indiana and New York City training sessions.
+Coach Linda has completed Levels 1 and 2 training for the “Motor Preferences for Sports Professionals” program through the renowned Volodalen research laboratory for movement dedicated to natural motor preferences.
+Headquartered in Switzerland, the Volodalen team is comprised of researchers, engineers, trainers, and health and sport professionals who have studied over 27,000 individuals and published more than 30 scientific papers.
+Additionally, Linda trained at the University of Maryland in Level 1 Baseball-Softball through Motor Preferences Experts LLC, Volodalen’s North American representative.
+This revolutionary approach is a gamechanger for identifying unique, unconscious patterns of movement, and then relying on accurate assessments to design training that is necessarily specific to each athlete.
+Coach Lensch has attended subsequent MPE training sessions in Rhode Island, Indiana and the New York City area.

-Coach Linda has also personally trained with motor preferences expert Steve Janssen, former head coach of Team Europe, Team Germany and the Dutch National Baseball teams.
-Steve coached pitching with the Chicago Cubs organization.
-He is a certified ActionTypes® Approach instructor, and the innovator who introduced those philosophies to baseball.
-He founded BaseballActionID (“the CSI in baseball”) to teach and promote the Action Types approach specifically for this sport.
+Linda has also personally trained with motor preferences instructor Steve Janssen, the former head coach of Team Europe, Team Germany, and the Dutch national baseball teams.
+Steve was a pitching coach in the Chicago Cubs professional baseball organization.
+He is an Action Types Approach instructor, and founded BaseballActionID – “the CSI in baseball” – to teach and promote the Action Types Approach specifically for this sport.

 • National Fastpitch Coaches Association-Endorsed Pitching Coach